Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Massage during pregnancy has gained a lot in popularity within recent years.
 Originally, it tended to be limited to groups of women who favoured alternative therapies.
 But now it is seen as a valid and useful means of reducing general pregnancy discomfort.
 Recently research and evidence have shown a scientific basis for its benefits, though pregnant women seemed to have known this for a very long time.

 If you are thinking about having a pregnancy massage, it is important to find a qualified therapist who specializes in the field of ante-natal massage.
-Ask your midwife or obstetrician who they generally recommend, or look in your local yellow pages for a practitioner.
-An internet search may also provide some contact details.
+Ask your maternity care provider who they generally recommend, or do a search in your local area for a practitioner.
 When you do find a massage therapist, ask them about their qualifications and what training they have had.

-The Association of Massage Therapists Ltd. (A.M.T.) is the oldest massage association in Australia though there are others with practitioner membership groups also.
-Some physiotherapists have a particular interest in obstetric (pregnancy) massage and provide massage services as well.
+The Association of Massage Therapists Ltd. (A.M.T.) is the oldest massage association in Australia though there are others with practitioner membership groups as well.
+Some physiotherapists have a particular interest in obstetric (pregnancy) massage and provide massage services too.

 One of the most popular forms of pregnancy massage uses the principles based on Swedish massage techniques.
 This is because of its particular benefits in reducing muscle tension and improving blood flow and lymphatic drainage.

 Some massage therapists use aromatherapy oils and burn incense to heighten the sensory experience.
 There is however, a range of oils which need to be avoided as they can prompt uterine contractions.
 These include oregano, nutmeg, peppermint, thyme, basil, sage and rosemary.
 You may prefer the massage therapist uses non-scented or very low scented oils.